Make the most of the Croatian islands – the easiest itinerary for you

 Ferries, catamarans and boats in Croatia

 If you have the means to charter a boat or yacht to explore the islands then lucky you!
-You’ll be able to explore the islands to your heart’s content and will likely even get to know some of the smaller islands too.
+You’ll be able to explore the islands to your heart’s content – perhaps on a specialised route – and will likely even get to know some of the smaller islands too.

-• Do also: take a look at our Croatia Ferries Map for visual guides (well, maps) of routes that exist along the Croatian coast.
-Not to be too boastful, but I think you’ll find in invaluable.
+- Do also: take a look at our Croatia Ferries Map for visual guides (well, maps) of routes that exist along the Croatian coast.
+Not to be too boastful, but I think you’ll find it invaluable.
 I certainly did when writing this post!

 A word about this Croatian island itinerary

-As I’ve said many times on this website and in travel advice via email, there aren’t so many island-to-island ferry and catamaran services.
-These used to be a Jadrolinija long-distance ferry service from Rijeka to Dubrovnik that stopped off at some of the islands (for example, at Stari Grad on the island of Hvar) but this ceased service quite a few years ago.
+As I’ve said many times on this website and in travel advice via email, island-to-island ferry and catamaran services are on the rarer side.
+There used to be a Jadrolinija long-distance ferry service from Rijeka to Dubrovnik that stopped off at some of the islands (for example, at Stari Grad on the island of Hvar) but this ceased service quite a few years ago.
 As such, a number of different ferry and catamaran services will need to be involved.
-There will also need to be some hops back to the mainland to make use of larger ports such as Split, and some other forms of travel (bus) here and there!
+There will also need to be some hops back to the mainland to make use of larger ports such as Split, and some other forms of travel (bus) here and there.

-Of course, the beauty of this itinerary is you can very easily skip any parts of this that you don’t like.
+Of course, the beauty of this itinerary is you can very easily skip any parts that you don’t like.

 Start: Step 1 – The Brijuni Islands